-Each of Tucker, who acted as financial advisor to the Special Committee, and Friedman, Billings, Ramsey & Co., Inc. ("FBR"), who conducted an appraisal of the Manager, co-managed our common stock offering, which was completed on June 27, 2001 and may in the future, from time to time, provide us with investment banking, financial advisory and other services for which they may earn a fee.
+Each of Tucker, who acted as financial advisor to the Special Committee, and Friedman, Billings, Ramsey & Co., Inc. ("FBR"), who conducted an appraisal of the Manager, co-managed our common stock offerings, which were completed on June 27, 2001 and November 7, 2001, respectively, and may in the future, from time to time, provide us with investment banking, financial advisory and other services for which they may earn a fee.